wmfs/cardscript/README.md

 ## <a name="goal"></a>Goal

-The goal of  __FormScript__ is to provide a simple-to-use vocabulary that can be used to describe the content of any user-facing form.
+The goal of  __FormScript__ is to provide a simple vocabulary that can be used to describe the content of any user-facing form.
 We hope FormScript will be capable of defining the majority of forms out there - but in an expressive, sane and accessible way.

 ## <a name="repo"></a>About this repo